vizvasrj/vizvasrj.github.io/index.md

 ## Objective

-Highly experienced with Linux OS (7+ years).
-2.5+ years of Experience in building multi-threaded applications.
+Highly experienced 2.5+ years of Experience in building multi-threaded applications.
 Proficient in designing, implementing, and managing cutting-edge deployment automation and cloud resources.
 Continuously seeking to learn new tools and techniques.
 Skilled in writing microservice architectures and REST APIs.

 ## Education